PiyushSingh0912/Divvy-bike-share-data-analysis-R/README.md

 Cyclistic: A bike-share program that features more than 5,800 bicycles and 600 docking stations.
 Cyclistic sets itself apart by also offering reclining bikes, hand tricycles, and            cargo bikes ,making bike-share more inclusive to people with disabilities and riders who can't use a standard two-wheeled bike.

   ***Facts***:The majority of riders opt for tarditional bikes: about 8% of riders use the assistive options.
-Cyclistic users are more likely to ride for leisure, nut                            about 30 % use them to commute to work each day.
+Cyclistic users are more likely to ride for leisure,                             about 30 % use them to commute to work each day.

 **My job** : junior data analyst working in the marketing analyst team.